blutorange/js-incremental-cycle-detect/README.md

 npm install --save incremental-cycle-detect
 ```

-Typings for [Typescript](https://www.typescriptlang.org/) are available (this is written in typescript!).
+Typings for [Typescript](https://www.typescriptlang.org/) are available (this is written in typescript).

 Use the `dist.js` or `dist.min.js` for [browser usage](http://browserify.org/) if you must.